Learn more about our Book with Confidence and Travel Updates.

 Lisbon: Monumental city with an epic past

 Arrive in Lisbon this morning, center of the Age of Discovery and a living history of Portugal’s past.
 You'll disembark the Ocean Explorer — we hope you enjoyed your expedition on Vantage's newest small ship ocean vessel!

 On a panoramic and walking tour of Lisbon, you'll visit UNESCO World Heritage Sites like the Belém Tower, the city’s iconic gateway at the mouth of the Tagus River.
 Nearby, marvel at the ornate Hieronymites Monastery, an exquisite example of Portugal’s superb Manueline architecture.
 While here you’ll also enjoy a taste of Pastéis de Belém, a buttery custard confection based on an old recipe from the monks and still Portugal’s favorite pastry.
 After a panoramic tour of this remarkable city, check into your hotel and have the rest of the day free.

 A rewarding day on your own in Lisbon

 You have the entire day at your leisure to immerse in the history and culture of Portugal’s atmospheric capital.
 Prepare for your day with a Pastéis de nata, the custard tart for which the city is known.
 Or, if you haven’t visited Lisbon museums, now is the time: The Museu Calouste Gulbenkian houses the private collection of an oil magnate, including works by Rembrandt and Monet.
+Alternatively, your Vantage Concierge can help secure an optional full-day tour of nearby Queluz, Sintra, and Cascais.
 This evening, raise a glass to your expedition during a Farewell Dinner with your fellow travelers.